mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 This problem is exacerbated when the "effort" in changing these types is high (new instances need to be written, config files need to be updated, etc.).
-And, there are legitimate reasons to prefer not changing record files (having to maintain backwards compatibility or not requiring a complete re-deploy), but these reasons should be discussed instead of implicitly assumed.
+And, there are legitimate reasons to prefer not changing record fields (having to maintain backwards compatibility or not requiring a complete re-deploy), but these reasons should be discussed instead of implicitly assumed.